wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

            <img src="images/eclipse_jee_perspective.png" />

        </li><li> In your file system, create a folder, e.g. <code class="highlighter-rouge">C:\ACSE\dockerShared\deployments</code> (it must be in the shared folder established while <a href="#install">installing Docker</a>).
-       </li><li> Check the current IP of docker using <code class="highlighter-rouge">docker-machine ip</code>.
+       </li><li> Check the current IP of Docker using <code class="highlighter-rouge">docker-machine ip</code>.
 On your local machine, this might output something like <code class="highlighter-rouge">192.168.99.100</code>.
-       </li><li> In your Docker command line, fire up the docker container for the Wildfly server and pass this directory to the virtual filesystem using
+       </li><li> In your Docker command line, fire up a Docker container for the Wildfly server and pass this directory to the virtual filesystem using

-       <pre class="highlight"><code>docker run -it -p 8080:8080 -v /dockerShared/deployments:/opt/jboss/wildfly/standalone/deployments/:rw wwupi/wildfly-acse-2018
+       <pre class="highlight"><code>docker run --rm -it -p 8080:8080 -v /dockerShared/deployments:/opt/jboss/wildfly/standalone/deployments/:rw wwupi/wildfly-acse-2018
        </code></pre>

        <small>For Windows users: Watch the conversion of backslashes to forward slashes.</small>